National School Lunch Act: Philadelphia

 In 1894, the Starr Center Association in Philadelphia began serving penny lunches in one school, later expanding the service to another.
 Soon a lunch committee was established within the Home and School League, and lunches were extended to include nine schools in the city.

 In 1909, Dr. Cheesman A. Herrick, who was principal of the William Penn High School for Girls was credited with accomplishing the transfer of responsibilities for the operation and support of the lunch program from charitable organizations to the Philadelphia School Board.
-He requested that a system be established to assure that the lunches served would be based upon sound principles of nutrition and required that the program is under the direction of a home economics graduate.
+He requested that a system be established to ensure that the lunches served would be based upon sound principles of nutrition and required that the program be under the direction of a home economics graduate.
 The Board granted his request on an experimental basis and on the condition that the program would be self-supporting.
 The experiment proved successful, and the following year lunch services were extended to the Southern Manual Training School and later to three additional units.

 In the spring of 1912, the School Board established a Department of High School Lunches and directed that the food services be inaugurated in all the high schools of the city.
-During all this time the Home and School League had continued operating the feeding program in the nine elementary schools, and continued to do so until May 1915, when it reported to the Board that the need for a lunch system had been clearly demonstrated and that it could not be successfully operated by an organization outside the school system.
+During all this time the Home and School League had continued operating the feeding program in the nine elementary schools and continued to do so until May 1915, when it reported to the Board that the need for a lunch system had been clearly demonstrated and that it could not be successfully operated by an organization outside the school system.
 As a result, the School Board placed the operation of both high school and elementary lunch programs under the supervision of the Department of High School Lunches and authorized the extension of the program to other elementary schools.

 Boston

 The New England Kitchen began offering school lunches in Boston as early as the 1890s, despite opposition from school janitors who supplemented their income with snack tables.

-In September 1908, the Women's Educational and Industrial Union in Boston began to supply hot lunches to high schools which were under the supervision of the Boston School Committee.
+In September 1908, the Women's Educational and Industrial Union in Boston began to supply hot lunches to high schools that were under the supervision of the Boston School Committee.
 A central kitchen system was used and lunches were transported to the participating schools.

 In January 1910, an experimental program for elementary schools took the form of a mid-morning lunch prepared by the class in Home Economics three days each week.
 On two days of each week, sandwiches and milk were served.
 The children ate their meals at their desks, there being no lunchroom in the building.
 Before the end of the school year (1909–10) five additional schools were benefiting from the program, and a total of 2,000 pupils were being served each day, according to a report submitted by Ellen H. Richards in the "Journal of Home Economics" for December 1910.